LungaMakwakwa/Camagru/README.md

 ## Security

-- Store plain or unencrypted passwords in the database.
+- Does not Store plain or unencrypted passwords in the database.
-- Offer the ability to inject HTML or “user” JavaScript in badly protected variables.
+- Does not Offer the ability to inject HTML or “user” JavaScript in badly protected variables.
-- Offer the ability to upload unwanted content on the server.
+- Does not Offer the ability to upload unwanted content on the server.
-- Offer the possibility of altering an SQL query.
+- Does not Offer the possibility of altering an SQL query.
 (Sql Injections)
-- Use an extern form to manipulate so-called private data
+- Does not Use an extern form to manipulate so-called private data

 ---